What are Gender Support Services (GSS)?

 - Referrals for long-term therapy in the community

-- Resource list including affirming medical providers, local merchants, and other service providers (e.g., hair stylists) in Eugene area
+- Resource list including affirming medical providers, local merchants, and other service providers (e.g., hair stylists) in the Eugene area